 Proved Reserves among OPEC members will bring modern society to its

-knees when only 609-Gb of Proved
+knees when we know a mere 366-Gb of Proved

 Their attempt to create controversy and doubt is clearly meant to

 distract when one considers only a quarter of Proved Reserves will

 suffice for the journey.

 Since 1988 the oil sector supply chain has operated within a

 regime which assumes a 40-yr Reserve/Production ratio.
 To

 maintain this metric over the past ten years, the industry